lantonelli/sitio-sysmo-astro/src/content/customers/english/huawei.md

 ## 🎯 Challenge

-**Huawei** needed a tool to manage its invoicing in Argentina electronically, considering all tax deductions applied in each province according to the criteria of the different jurisdictions.
+**Huawei** needed a tool to manage its invoicing in Argentina electronically, considering all tax deductions applied in each province according to each jurisdiction's criteria.

 ## 🎯 Solution

 **Sysmo Electronic Invoicing** is a system that enables **electronic invoicing**, connecting with ARCA.
-The system also calculates gross income tax rates based on the criteria applied in the different provinces of Argentina and generates relevant reports for business management.
+The system also calculates Gross Income tax rates based on provincial criteria across Argentina and generates relevant management reports.

 ---

 ## 🧩 Benefits

 - Online invoicing by connecting to ARCA
-- Applicable in all 24 jurisdictions in Argentina
+- Applicable in the 24 jurisdictions of Argentina
 - Validation and centralization of invoicing information in an integrated tool
 - Reports to support decision-making